JaredCE/serverless-openapi-documenter/README.md

 This will generate an OpenAPI V3 (up to v3.0.4) file for you from your serverless file.
 It can optionally generate a [Postman Collection V2](https://github.com/postmanlabs/openapi-to-postman) or (as of 0.0.120) [Bruno Collection](https://docs.usebruno.com/) from the OpenAPI file.
 This currently works for `http` and `httpApi` configurations.

 If you are using the beta of 0.0.115, it will now try and create OpenAPI V3.1 (3.1.x) specs for you.
-Please see this [guide on migrating to V3.1](https://www.openapis.org/blog/2021/02/16/migrating-from-openapi-3-0-to-3-1-0)
+Please see this [guide on migrating to V3.1](https://www.openapis.org/blog/2021/02/16/migrating-from-openapi-3-0-to-3-1-0).
+Whilst I perosnally use this plugin all the time, please do open and report bugs, and I will do my best to fix them.

 Originally based off of: https://github.com/temando/serverless-openapi-documentation